Last Revision: 4/12/2018

 And life eighty-nine?
 As their originals, Harry Potter and Lord Voldemort?
 Oh, they were going to milk this for all it's worth.

-The Daily Prophet headline on November 1st, 1981 is as follows:
+The Daily Prophet headline on November 1st, 1981 was as follows:

 The Dark Lord Dead?